 Shenzhen Travel Guide

-A modern metropolis on the Pearl River delta, bustling Shenzhen links Hong Kong to mainland China.
-Home to the Shenzhen Stock Exchange and a number of home grown multinationals, Shenzhen is one of the most prominent financial centres in southern China and a popular destination for business.
-That said, it's not all work, no play.
-In addition to being featured on UNESCO's Creative Cities list, Shenzhen's popularity as a holiday spot is also on the rise.
+Shenzhen is a modern metropolis on the Pearl River Delta, and links Hong Kong to mainland China.
+Home to the Shenzhen Stock Exchange and a number of home-grown multinational companies, it's one of southern China's most prominent financial centres.
+Its popularity as a holiday spot is on the rise.

-Dapeng Fort was a prominent defence for the Pearl River during the Opium War and is now a very well preserved relic from the Ming Dynasty.
-A visit to the Ancient City of Xin'an (Nantou) provides a wonderful insight into life during the Ming era.
-Wander along Flower Street to see the remains of 18th century brothels and opium dens.
+Dapeng Fort was a prominent defence for the Pearl River during the Opium War and is now a well-preserved relic from the Ming Dynasty.
+A visit to the Ancient City of Xin'an (Nantou) provides wonderful insight into life during the Ming era.

-As home to over 50 different Chinese minorities, a good mix of China's regional cuisines can be found in Shenzhen.
-From hole-in-the-wall eateries popular with local workers to opulent fine-dining restaurants frequented by wealthy businessmen and politicians, Shenzhen has something to tantalize the taste buds regardless of one's budget.
-Shenzhen's eclectic range of dim sum, steamed buns, and egg cheung fun are just a few of the local gastronomic delights that shouldn't be missed.
+As Shenzhen is home to over 50 Chinese minorities, visitors will find a good mix of China's regional cuisines.
+From hole-in-the-wall eateries popular with local workers to opulent fine-dining restaurants frequented by wealthy businessmen and politicians, Shenzhen has something for every budget.

 Become our Shenzhen Travel Expert

 We are looking for contributors for our Shenzhen travel guide.
 If you are a local, a regular traveller to Shenzhen or a travel professional with time to contribute and answer occasional forum questions, please contact us.